xflr6/graphviz/docs/api.rst

      |          The (possibly relative) path of the saved source file.
      |
      |  ----------------------------------------------------------------------
-     |  Readonly properties inherited from graphviz.files.File:
+     |  Readonly properties inherited from graphviz.saving.Save:
      |
      |  filepath
      |
      |  ----------------------------------------------------------------------
-     |  Data and other attributes inherited from graphviz.files.File:
+     |  Data and other attributes inherited from graphviz.saving.Save:
      |
      |  directory = ''
      |